Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

 - Making predictions on image data and interpreting the results.

 ### Deployment
-- Set python version to 3.12.2 in runttime.txt.
+- Set python version to 3.12.9 in runttime.txt.
 - Add files not necessary for deployment in .slugignore file as to keep slug size below 500MB.
 - Project is Deployed on Heroku

 # Model Creation
-Because the project is an binary image classification, a convolution Neural Network(CNN) was used to create a sequential prediction model to classify images as either being 'healthy' or containing 'powdery mildew'.
+Because the project is a binary image classification, a convolution Neural Network(CNN) was used to create a sequential prediction model to classify images as either being 'healthy' or containing 'powdery mildew'.

 The model has 5 different layers:
 - Conv2D